AdobeDocs/campaign-classic.en/help/workflow/using/sql-code-and-javascript-code.md

     SQL scripts must be created and stored in the **[!UICONTROL Administration]** / **[!UICONTROL Configuration]** / **[!UICONTROL SQL scripts]** menu.

-1. Choose in which database the SQL script will be stored:
+1. Choose in which database the SQL script will be run:

-    * **[!UICONTROL Default data source]**: The working table will be stored in the default PostgreSQL database.
+    * **[!UICONTROL Default data source]**: The SQL script will be executed on the default PostgreSQL database.
-    * **[!UICONTROL Active FDA external account]**: The working table will be stored in the Cloud database of the selected FDA external account.
+    * **[!UICONTROL Active FDA external account]**: The SQL script will be executed on the Cloud database of the selected FDA external account.

     ![](assets/sql_code.png)

 1. Type or copy-paste your SQL script in the dedicated area.
-This script is a JST template and can therefore be configured according to the workflow context.
    Otherwise,

    >[!CAUTION]